chefnaphtha/xBlockOrigin/README.md

    - Enter a country name (e.g., "United States", "Antarctica")
    - Click "Add" to add it to your blacklist

+2. **Manage Whitelist**
+   - Open the extension popup
+   - In the "Whitelisted Users" section, enter a username
+   - Click "Add" to whitelist them (they'll never be muted, regardless of country)
+   - Click the "×" next to a username to remove them from whitelist

+3. **Configure Settings**
+   - Open the extension popup and go to "Settings"
+   - Toggle "Show country flags" to display flags next to usernames
+   - Toggle "Also mute users you are following" (disabled by default means you won't mute users you follow)

-2. **Browse X.com**
+4. **Browse X.com**
    - The extension automatically scans for users as you browse
-   - When a user from a blacklisted country is found, they're automatically muted
+   - When a user from a blacklisted country is found, their posts are **immediately hidden** with a blurred overlay
-   - A toast notification appears when a user is muted
+   - A toast notification appears when a user is muted via X.com's API

+5. **Interact with Hidden Posts**
+   - **Unhide**: Click "Unhide" on the overlay to reveal the post
+     - A notice appears below the unhidden post: "Post unhidden, but user is still muted"
+     - Click "Unmute and whitelist" to unmute via X.com API and add user to whitelist (unhides all their posts)
+     - Click "×" to dismiss the notice
+   - **Unmute and whitelist from overlay**: Click "Unmute and whitelist" on the overlay to immediately unmute the user via X.com API, add them to whitelist, and unhide all their posts

-3. **View Muted Users**
+6. **View Muted Users**
    - Open the extension popup to see all muted users
    - Sort by username, country, or mute date
    - View statistics about total muted users and top countries

-4. **Export Data**
+7. **Export Data**
    - Click "Export to CSV" in the popup
    - Download a CSV file with all muted users